 "I said, 'Bill, there's one question that's been bothering me: Where is the slave cemetery?'
 He said, 'Dexter, it's right over there.'
 I said, 'Right over where?'
 He said, 'You see those trees over there?'"

 And with that revelation, as seen in the video above, the 60 Minutes team accompanied the Millers to a cluster of trees just beyond Fred's property line, where for the first time they saw the likely burial site of their enslaved ancestors.
-Several weeks later, Lesley Stahl visited the site with Fred, who lives in California, and his sister Karen.
+Several weeks later, Lesley Stahl visited the site with Fred, who then lived in California, and his sister Karen.

 "It was heart-wrenching', I'll tell you that," Fred Miller said about seeing the cemetery for the first time.
 "Just to think that all these years of me wondering, and it was right under my nose the entire time, right here."